 Start by rolling on a masonry waterproofing product.
-This step is only to help prevent water that naturally migrates through concrete through a capillary effect.
-Roll-on waterproofing is in no way a permanent solution to a bulk water infiltration problem.
+This step is only to help prevent water that naturally migrates through concrete through a capillary effect, not a permanent solution to a bulk water infiltration problem.
 If the walls are damp from condensation, dry them out with a humidifier before using the product.
-One choice is DRYLOK, which is available for $25 a gallon at home centers and hardware stores.

 After your waterproofing has dried, install 2-in. extruded polystyrene (XPS) foam board insulation.
-Be sure you use XPS—other types are not as moisture resistant.
-Stick it to the wall with a construction adhesive that’s specifically designed for foam—regular construction adhesives will melt the foam.
+Be sure you use XPS—other types of foam board are not as moisture resistant.
+Stick the foam board to the wall with a construction adhesive that’s specifically designed for foam—regular construction adhesives will melt the foam.

 When the floor joists run parallel to the wall you’re building, you’ll need to install blocking for attaching the top wall plate.
 Screw or nail one side of the block through the joist, and secure the other side to the sill plate.
 Use treated lumber if the brace will come in direct contact with bare concrete.
 It may be easier to install the braces before you install the foam board on the walls and insulate your rim joist.
-Phil places his blocks 2 ft. apart so they work as drywall backers too.
+It’s a smart idea to places blocks 2-ft. apart so they work as drywall backers down the line.

-If you have the space, it’s faster and easier to assemble a wall on the ground.
+If you have the space for it, it’s much faster and easier to assemble a wall on the ground.
 Sight every stud for a “crown” (a slight curve on the narrow side of the board), and mark an “X” on the crown.
 Have all the crowns face the same direction.
 If you don’t, you’ll end up with a wavy wall.

 It’s easier to assemble your wall with the crowns up; that way both ends of the studs are solidly on the ground when you attach the top and bottom plates, instead of acting like rockers on a rocking chair.
 Build the wall so it can be tipped right up; there’s usually not enough room to swing the whole wall around if you don’t.

-It’s usually easier to tip a wall up with the bottom plate against the wall, but if the floor joists are sagging or there’s ductwork in the way, you may have to lift the top of the wall in first and slide the bottom plate into place as shown above.
-If you’re working alone, don’t build a wall too heavy to lift.
+It’s usually easier to tip a wall up with the bottom plate against the wall, but if the floor joists are sagging or there’s ductwork in the way, you may have to lift the top of the wall in first and slide the bottom plate into place.
+If you’re working alone, don’t build a wall that’s too heavy to lift.
 Save your back by building smaller sections and tying them together after you set them in place.

-This pro fastens his walls to the floor with construction adhesive and a powder-actuated tool (PAT).
-He spaces fasteners every 6 ft. and within 6 in. of each end.
-Wear safety glasses and hearing protection because these suckers are usually very loud.
-Phil usually shouts out “Fire in the hole” to warn other people in the area.
+Fasten the walls to the floor with construction adhesive and a powder-actuated tool (PAT).
+Space fasteners every 6-ft. and within 6-in. of each end.
+Wear safety glasses and hearing protection because PAT’s are usually very loud.
 Tapcon screws work great as well.

-Instead of snapping a line for the top plate, Phil plumbs the wall about every 4 ft. using an adjustable level that reaches from the bottom plate up to the top.
+Instead of snapping a line for the top plate, plumb the wall about every 4-ft. using an adjustable level that reaches from the bottom plate up to the top.
 If you don’t own a $300 plate level, use at least a 4-ft. level, and try to find the straightest studs to use as a guide.
 You need shims only about every third joist, but nail the top plate to every joist.
 It’s not necessary to align the studs directly under floor joists, but it’s a good idea if you plan to run ductwork or plumbing in the walls.

-When he frames inside corners, Turn the last board on the first wall sideways and overlaps it about halfway past the connecting wall.
-This way he can fasten the two walls together and still have a surface for attaching the drywall.
+When framing inside corners, turn the last board on the first wall sideways and overlap it about halfway past the connecting wall.
+This way you can fasten the two walls together and still have a surface for attaching the drywall.